icopy-site/awesome/docs/awesome/awesome-okr.md

 - [This Is The Internal Grading System Google Uses For Its Employees — And You Should Use It Too](http://www.businessinsider.com/googles-ranking-system-okr-2014-1?IR=T): Another article from Business Insider regarding OKR and great insights from the Kris Klau talk at Google
 - [We are starting to implement OKRs in our company for the first time.
 Do any of you have experience in terms of problems or issues encountered?](http://www.quora.com/We-are-starting-to-implement-OKRs-in-our-company-for-the-first-time-Do-any-of-you-have-experience-in-terms-of-problems-or-issues-encountered): Interesting discussion in Quora about how people implement OKRs.
 - [What's a use case where a company uses both OKR and KPI?](http://www.quora.com/Whats-a-use-case-where-a-company-uses-both-OKR-and-KPI): How to connect OKRs and KPIs.
-- [How does the process of developing and prioritizing OKRs (https://github.com/domenicosolazzo/awesome-okr/blob/master/objectives and key results) work at companies like Google and Zynga?](https://www.quora.com/How-does-the-process-of-developing-and-prioritizing-OKRs-objectives-and-key-results-work-at-companies-like-Google-and-Zynga): Some interesting answers about how companies like Google are prioritizing their OKRs.
+- [How does the process of developing and prioritizing OKRs (objectives and key results) work at companies like Google and Zynga?](https://www.quora.com/How-does-the-process-of-developing-and-prioritizing-OKRs-objectives-and-key-results-work-at-companies-like-Google-and-Zynga): Some interesting answers about how companies like Google are prioritizing their OKRs.
 - [OKRs do not cascade](http://felipecastro.com/en/okr/okrs-not-cascade/)

 ## Guides